gottacatchenall/ms_mechanism_inference_simulation/manuscript.md

 ScientificML [@Rackauckas2020UniDif].

 The data we collect from these systems is inherently noisy.
-This data contains information produced by a combination of "true" mechanisms (interacting in unknown ways) combined with noise.
+This data contains information produced by a combination of the amalgamation of "true" ecological and evolutionary mechanisms (interacting in unknown ways) compounded by sampling biases.
 We first need to ask if we can understand the mechanisms producing these phenomena, which we argue is synonymous with prediction.
 The second question then becomes can we forecast/manage these systems?
 Example of success in climate/weather forecasting.

 # A dynamical systems perspective on ecological mechanisms

-Dynamical systems is the subfield of mathematics relating to understanding how systems change over time. often by applying a geometric perspective to state-space.
+Dynamical systems is the subfield of mathematics related to systems that change over time.

+Often by applying a geometric perspective to state-space.
+What is state space?

 ***What is an ecological mechanism?***
+A mechanism describes how the state of a system changes from one timestep to the next.
 A mapping between low dimensional latent/parameter space and information space.

 Why is simulation necessary in ecology?
 They allow us to produce data that